kgriffs/blog/_posts/2012-11-13-python-vs-node-vs-pypy-benchmarks.md

 }
 ```

 As shown below, the differences were fairly minor, lending credibility to the Autobench results.
+In other words, the relative performance between implementations, as reported by both tools, was similar enough to prove the validity of my req/sec benchmarks.

 <div id="graph-6" class="flot-short"></div>